-Grades 11-12 Prerequisites: Biology (completed) Weighting: 10%
+PPC: 6 Grades 11-12 ONE SEMESTER Prerequisites: Biology (completed) CREDIT: 0.5

 Forensic Science 2 is an extension of the learning that takes place in Forensic Science 1.
 This course will focus on topics such as the in-depth study of types of physical evidence such as forensic anthropology, odontology, blood stain analysis, and entomology and decomposition.
-This course will heavily involve student in laboratory-based assignments, crime scene investigations, and analyzing and reporting their findings.
+This course will heavily involve students in laboratory-based assignments, crime scene investigations, and analyzing and reporting their findings.